Advertiser Disclosure

 Image Credit: Donna Burton via U.S. Customs and Border Protection

-Along the U.S.-Canada border, you can access NEXUS processing lanes at designed entry ports, plus when entering Canada by air.
+Along the U.S.-Canada border, you can access NEXUS processing lanes at designated entry ports, plus when entering Canada by air.

-NEXUS is valid for 5 years, and you will pay an application fee of $50 to enroll.
-After submitting an application, you’ll need to make an in-person appointment at one of the NEXUS enrollment centers in Maine, Michigan, Minnesota, Montana, New York, North Dakota, Vermont, or Washington.
+NEXUS is valid for 5 years, and you pay a $120 application fee to enroll.
+After submitting an application, you need to make an in-person appointment at one of the NEXUS enrollment centers in Maine, Michigan, Minnesota, Montana, New York, North Dakota, Vermont, or Washington.

 Which Program Should You Choose?